areitan/Weather_Dashboard/README.md

 1. I added the basic tags to the ```.html``` file so I would have a structure to build from.
 2. I used Bootstrap to help get the design together.
+3. I added bootstrap containers rows and columns to define the areas of the page.

 ### script.js